aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Thief.md

 - DoDamage 1 call happens
 - If `playerdata[playertargetID]` doesn't have the [Shield](../../Actors%20states/BattleCondition/Shield.md) condition, [StealItem](../StealItem.md) is called
 - If an [item](../../../Enums%20and%20IDs/Items.md) was stolen from the call above, the local startstate is set to 4 (`ItemGet`)
-- Over the course of 20.0 frames, moves to startp + the `height` before this action in y via a BeizierCurve3 with a ymax of 7.0
+- Over the course of 20.0 frames, this enemy moves to startp + the `height` before this action in y via a BeizierCurve3 with a ymax of 7.0
 - position set to startp
 - `height` set to the value before this action
 - `trail` set to false